eporubin/basic-programming-concepts-in-php/basic-programming-concepts-in-php.md

 * All PHP statements must end with a semi-colon ( ; ) !

 ### How can I view my PHP web page
-* Upload to web server
+* Make sure the page is on a web server.
 * View the page in a browser.
 You must request the page via the server i.e. the URL must begin with *http*.

 ## Variables and data types